dhellmann/pymotw/PyMOTW/copy/index.rst

     :literal:
     :start-after: #end_pymotw_header

-First some basic directed graph methods.
-A graph can be initialized with a name and a list of existing nodes to which it is connected.
+First, some basic directed graph methods: A graph can be initialized with a name and a list of existing nodes to which it is connected.
 The addConnection() method is used to set up bi-directional connections.
 It is also used by the deepcopy operator.